Why Montgomery County needs more wireless infrastructure.

 Part colonial, part modern, and entirely unique, Montgomery County is the gateway to the nation’s capital.
 Many high-profile government agencies, research centers and biotech firms have a presence here—and it’s home to three of Maryland’s top 10 most populous cities.
 Montgomery County also draws more than seven million visitors per year to its historic landmarks, parks, restaurants, theaters, concert halls, sports facilities, art galleries and family-friendly venues.
 One of its biggest cities, Gaithersburg, is famed for weekend farmers markets, cultural festivals, and some of the highest-ranked schools in the country.

 All across the region, fast and reliable wireless connectivity is essential for residents, businesspeople and tourists alike.
-The need is growing exponentially, especially in the area of public safety—today, 80 percent of all 911 calls to police, firefighters and other first responders are made on mobile phones.
+The need is growing exponentially, especially in the area of public safety—in many areas, 80 percent of all 911 calls to police, firefighters and other first responders are made on mobile phones.
 Small cell solutions, or “small cells,” provide a simple, effective foundation for upgrading Montgomery County’s wireless infrastructure.
 Small cells are especially practical in a broad suburban area like this, where they can alleviate gaps in coverage and capacity and serve as a complement to cellular towers.

 Discover more about small cells and the benefits they'll bring to your community.